 Let us now go on to see how God has been working with His chosen people Israel since the Exodus to this present day, and understand God’s plan for them.

 After the Exodus of the Israelites from Egypt around 1491 BC, and following forty years of wandering in the wilderness, only those who were under the age of twenty, with the exception of Joshua and Caleb, were permitted to enter the Promised Land.
 Moses was not allowed to enter the Promised Land because he had lost his temper and struck the rock.
 The rest of the Israelites could not enter the Promised Land because of rebellion and unbelief, and they all died in the wilderness.

-God’s plan for his chosen people since their entry into the Promised Land to this present day and beyond is powerfully and wonderfully described and summarised in the book of Ezekiel Chapter 36, which we now look at starting from verse 16.
+God’s plan for his chosen people, since their entry into the Promised Land to this present day and beyond, is powerfully and wonderfully described and summarised in the book of Ezekiel Chapter 36, which we are now going to look at starting from verse 16.

 16 Moreover the word of the LORD came to me, saying: 17 “Son of man, when the house of Israel dwelt in their own land, they defiled it by their own ways and deeds; to Me their way was like the uncleanness of a woman in her customary impurity.
 18 Therefore I poured out My fury on them for the blood they had shed on the land, and for their idols with which they had defiled it”.